Get Started with Modeling

 After defining your "group" like types, continue with the most important type for the feature: the one that allows the main use case.
 In this case "document", since the main use case for users is to create, write, read and collaborate on documents.

-Defining relations for the main type lets you to focus on your core use case, and will likely make other type definitions easier.
+Defining relations for the main type lets you focus on your core use case, and will likely make other type definitions easier.

 Relation: Owner